HallaSurvivor/Blog/_posts/2024-04-04-life-in-johnstones-topological-topos.md

 $\mathcal{T}$ to be sheaves on this site.
 </div>

-We'll motivate this definition in a minute, but first let's see how we can picture objects of $\mathcal{T}$.
+We'll say more about this definition in a minute, but first let's see how we can picture objects of $\mathcal{T}$.

 A presheaf on this site is a pair of sets $X(1)$ and $X(\mathbb{N}_\infty)$